GeorgeAria/CSProjectFiles/PythonGame/README.md

 # Fire Emblem Clone

 Note: You MUST have Python 3 installed in order to run this game.
-You must also install Pygame using Python's pip tool Put this is your command line and press enter: python -m pip install pygame --user
+You must also install Pygame using Python's pip tool Put this in your command line and press enter: python -m pip install pygame --user

 Backstory: Roy, a knight, sets off to help his friend Natasha get back home to her family.
 Athos, the mage, comes along as well.